PAIR-code/lit/documentation/components.md

 ![TCAV1](./images/components/tcav-select-slice.png)<!-- DO NOT REMOVE {style="max-width:800px"} -->

 When the run is complete (usually after a few seconds), the results are displayed in the table.
-In this example, the TCAV score is ~0.8, which is higher than the baseline indicated by the black bar.
+In this example, the TCAV score is ~0.9 (shown by the blue bar in the score bar), which is higher than the baseline (shown as the black bar in the score bar ), indicating that the acting concept positively influences the prediction class 1, or positive sentiment.
 (Technically, the baseline represents 'null hypothesis', calculated with random concepts.)
-From this, we gather that the humor concept positively influences the prediction class 1, or positive sentiment.

 ![TCAV2](./images/components/tcav-results-table.png)<!-- DO NOT REMOVE {style="max-width:800px"} -->